MicroEJ/docs/DeviceDeveloperGuide/platformConcepts.rst

 The primary mechanism for augmenting the capabilities of a :ref:`concepts-jpf` is to add modules to it.

-A MicroEJ module is a group of related files (Foundation Libraries, scripts, link files, C libraries, simulator, tools, etc.) that together provide all or part of a platform capability.
+A MicroEJ module is a group of related files (Foundation Libraries, scripts, link files, C libraries, Simulator, tools, etc.) that together provide all or part of a platform capability.
 Generally, these files serve a common purpose.
 For example, providing an API, or providing a library implementation with its associated tools.